GSA/digitalgov.gov/content/resources/an-introduction-github.md

 - **Projects** &mdash; allows you to use GitHub for project management and tracking a set of issues, either for a specific repo or an entire org
 - **Wiki** &mdash; a section of a repo made for hosting documentation.
 Documentation may be in the repo’s README files instead.

-Carpenter notes that becoming fluent in GitHub terminology might seem intimidating at first, but the more team members engage with the platform, the easier it is to understand the ins and outs of GitHub.
+Becoming fluent in GitHub terminology might seem intimidating at first, but the more team members engage with the platform, the easier it is to understand the ins and outs of GitHub.

 ## How Do I Use GitHub?

-In her live demonstration, Carpenter shows how files are changed and merged in GitHub.
+In the demonstrations, both presenters show how files are changed and merged in GitHub.
 This can be done by any member on the team, developers and non-developers, that has access to a GitHub repository.
 The following is a step-by-step method in which GitHub users can develop their websites:

 - **Step 1** &mdash; Team members will open an issue via a project board.
 - **Step 2** &mdash; Team members will create a new branch from the most recent version of the main branch in the repository where the entire team works to avoid conflicts.